-The purpose of the nursing program is to build upon prior knowledge with new learning.
+The Bachelor of Science in Nursing program builds upon prior knowledge with new learning.
 Using both a teaching and outcomes assessment model, the program provides a flexible means for registered nurses to obtain their bachelor's degree.
 The program offers access to education for students of all backgrounds, including diverse and underserved populations.
 The curriculum serves as a foundation for graduate study and the pursuit of lifelong learning, which is essential for practice in the profession.